 Some pathogens have developed strategies to successfully evade autophagy.
-For example, M. tuberculosis, the bacterium responsible for TB, commandeers autophagic mechanisms by hiding inside the autophagosome, impairing the processes that break down the pathogen.
+For example, M. tuberculosis, the bacterium responsible for tuberculosis, commandeers autophagic mechanisms by hiding inside the autophagosome, impairing the processes that break down the pathogen.
 The bacterium can also interfere with one of the steps involved in xenophagy, ultimately impairing the body’s immune response.
 Similarly, human immunodeficiency virus, or HIV, reduces cellular levels of key proteins involved in xenophagy induction.

 Failures in mitophagy are strongly implicated in Parkinson's disease, a neurodegenerative disorder characterized by mitochondrial dysfunction and energy deficits in dopaminergic neurons in the brain.
 A growing body of evidence suggests that mitophagy is compromised in Parkinson's disease and promotes the accumulation of dysfunctional mitochondria.
 Impaired mitophagy likely contributes to the aggregation of misfolded proteins, which in turn impairs mitochondrial homeostasis.

 Autophagy is a complex process that influences many aspects of health and disease.
 It plays crucial roles in maintaining cellular homeostasis by participating in cell metabolism and survival and host defense.
 Failures in autophagy are associated with a wide array of chronic conditions, such as cancer, autoimmune disease, neurodegenerative disease, and aging.
 Modulation of autophagy may represent a promising therapeutic approach for extending human lifespan and healthspan.